mauricesnip/twig-elementary-bundle/README.md

 ### `attributes` quirks

-Be aware that overriding `attributes.class` will yield unexpected `class` attributes, since the Twig `merge` function does not perform a deep merge.
+Be aware that overriding `attributes.class` will yield unexpected `class` attributes, since the Twig spread operator (`...`) does not perform a deep merge.

 ```twig
 {% include 'common/molecules/cards/card.html.twig' with {